 If someone confirms an alarm, others with access to the same household will see that it is a confirmed event in the timeline.
 The log will list events relevant to a fire, such as high temperature, detection of fire in other rooms, windows or doors that are opened, rooms with movement, etc.

 If you click "False Alarm" and a detector still detects smoke, the fire alarm will reappear.
-If you have version 40 or later of Futurehome's SDCO smoke detector, you can deactivate it for five minutes by clicking and holding the button on the front of the detector.
+If you have version 40 or later of Futurehome's SDCO smoke detector, you can deactivate it for five minutes by pressing the button on the front of the detector.

 The push notification of the fire alarm is activated by default.
 As a user, you can choose not to subscribe to push notification about fire.
 This is done under push notification settings.
 Read more about push notifications here.